opds-community/drafts/opds-1.2.md

 ## 6. Additional Link Relations

-OPDS Catalog Feed Documents SHOULD include links to other available Acquisition and Navigation Feeds and other related Resources to encourage independent navigation.
+OPDS Catalog Feed Documents <em class="rfc">should</em> include links to other available Acquisition and Navigation Feeds and other related Resources to encourage independent navigation.

-These relations MAY be used by clients to provide additional or alternative navigation, both in a Navigation Feed or an Acquisition Feed.
+These relations <em class="rfc">may</em> be used by clients to provide additional or alternative navigation, both in a Navigation Feed or an Acquisition Feed.

 The following relations are derived from [RFC5988], with some clarification: